FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

      - TEXT
      - Notes.

+   * - **geom**
+     - LINESTRING
-Polyline feature used to in-

-   **geom** LINESTRING tersect grid elements for a right bank.
+     - Polyline feature used to intersect grid elements for a right bank.

 .. _user_right_bank-1: